Modernly designed attic bathroom in Mansfield Woodhouse

 What kind of attic conversions are there?

 There are four primary kinds of loft conversion: roof light, dormer, hip-to-gable and mansard.
-The one you select is likely to be figured out by a variety of elements, including the type and age of the home you live in, and your budget plan.
+The one you select is likely to be figured out by a variety of elements, including the type and age of the house you live in, and your budget plan.

 A dormer attic conversion is an extension that extends from the slope of the roof.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
-They appropriate for pretty much any home with a sloping roof.
+They appropriate for pretty much any house with a sloping roof.

 If you own a detached house with sloping roofing systems on either side, you can build on both of these to develop an even greater roomy double hip-to-gable extension.